-- F. (K) New Development must also shall comply with the applicable Flood Hazard Area regulations in (Article 6) if - --it is located in the Special Flood Hazard Area. - (L) Wetlands.
+- (K) Development shall comply with the applicable Flood Hazard Area regulations in Article 6 if it is located in the Special Flood Hazard Area. - (L) Wetlands.
 Any Development or clearing projects within a Class I or Class II wetland or associated wetland buffer (100' and 50' respectively) shall only occur in compliance with the Vermont Wetlands Rules.
 A state permit may be required.
 The Greensboro Wetlands Map can be viewed at the town offices.